Suicide Prevention

 These numbers are shockingly high, especially because suicide is preventable and there is treatment available to help reduce suicidal thoughts and behavior.

-Anyone can be at risk for suicide: your neighbor who always says “hi”, a classmate who gets all A’s, a dedicated member of your church, someone who posts happy photos on Instagram, and maybe even your own kid.
+Anyone can be at risk for suicide: your neighbor who always says “Hi”, a classmate who gets all A’s, a dedicated member of your church, someone who posts happy photos on Instagram, and maybe even your own kid.

 The best way to prevent suicide is to know the warning signs: